Rogaland College

 Rogaland College was a privately owned college situated about 40 km south of Stavanger in Norway.
 In January 2006 the college moved to Sandnes 10 km south of Stavanger.
 Later the same year it merged with Diakonhjemmet University College in Oslo and became Diakonhjemmet University College Campus Rogaland, now it is part of the VID Specialized University.

-Originally the College was closely connected to the central institution of Nærlandsheimen, an institution for mentally retarded people, owned by the same private owner, Det Norske Diakonforbund (The Norwegian Association of Deacons).
+Originally the College was closely connected to the central institution of Nærlandsheimen, an institution for mentally disabled people, owned by the same private owner, Det Norske Diakonforbund (The Norwegian Association of Deacons).
 The land involved has now been sold to Nærlandparken A/S.